Rewarded Ads

 requestWithOverlay() 🔗

-This method requests a rewarded ad and displays an overlay to the user asking if they want to view the ad.
+This method requests a rewarded ad and displays a call-to-action asking the user if they want to view the ad.
 It provides several options for customizing the overlay, including the title, message, and button text.
 It also provides options for adjusting the overlay and reward behavior.

 Parameters 🔗